cmu-db/15721-s24-scheduler2/docs/design_doc.md

 # Overview
 **Goal of the Project:**
 - The aim of this project is to develop a Rust-based scheduler for a distributed cloud-native OLAP DBMS on a shared-disk architecture.
-This scheduler will process Substrait physical plans, managing and sending Substrait physical plans across various execution nodes.
+This scheduler will process Datafusion execution plans, managing and sending Datafusion ExecutionPlans across various execution nodes.
 Additionally, it will collect and relay the final results back to the user.

 - The scheduler should enable concurrent delivery and dispatch of query plans from one or more query optimizers (inter-query parallelism) along with effective decomposition of each individual query (intra-query parallelism).
 We aim to produce a module with the following high-level criteria:
   - Fair, responsive scheduling policy.